cscorley/dissertation/chapters/2_related/1_tr_general.md

 to rank documents in relation to the query.

 First, the engine transforms the corpus into an index.
-If the search engine relies on a topic model, then the engine uses the model to infer an index document-topic distributions for each document.
+If the search engine relies on a topic model, then the engine uses the model to infer a document-topic distribution for each document.
 Otherwise, the document-terms may have further transformations applied or be used directly as the index.

 Next, the engine takes a pairwise classification of the query to each document